Elliot-Sones/Neural_Networks_Fundamentals/3.RNN/README.md

 <img src="assets/compare.png" alt="compare" width="420"/>

-There are several types of RNN depending on the number of inputs and outputs in the network: One-to-One , One-to-Many, Many-to-One and Many-to-Many configurations
+There are several RNN types depending on the number of inputs and outputs: one-to-one, one-to-many, many-to-one, and many-to-many.